End of the Copper Network: The Guide

 Related Articles

-The information provided in this article is for informational purposes.
-The closure schedule evolves.
-Consult Orange and Arcep websites for official information.
+This article is informational and may be subject to regulatory updates.
+The copper closure schedule evolves.
+Consult Orange and ARCEP websites for official information.

 CheckEverything.fr Editorial Team